St Joseph's School, Addis Ababa

 St Joseph's School, Addis Ababa, is a private Catholic primary and secondary school for boys, located near Meskel Square, in Addis Ababa, Ethiopia.
-Founded by the Institute of the Brothers of the Christian Schools, more commonly known as the Lasallian Brothers, in 1959, the school is continued to be operated by the Brothers who provide an education to approximately 1,500 boys.
+Founded by the Institute of the Brothers of the Christian Schools, more commonly known as the Lasallian Brothers, in 1959, the school continues to be operated by the Brothers who provide education to approximately 2,000 boys.
 Scholarships enable needy and deserving students to attend the school.

 History

 The school was founded in 1959 by the Lasallian Brothers and was staffed by American Brothers.
-Established for the wealthy and ruling class, after the revolution in the 1970s the school mainly caters for the children of civil servants and small traders.
+Established for the wealthy and ruling class, after the revolution in the 1970s the school mainly caters to the children of civil servants and small traders.

-The school enrolls 1,500 boys, with classes between grades 1 and 12.
-Currently, the school is staffed almost entirely by lay teachers including the administration.